Sex education in the United States: Current position

 Sex education programs in the United States teach students about sexual health as well as ways to avoid sexually transmitted diseases and unwanted teenage pregnancy.
 The three main types of programs are abstinence-only, abstinence-plus, and comprehensive sex education.
-Although sex education programs that only promotes abstinence are very prominent in American public schools, comprehensive sex education is known to be the most effective and is proven to have helped young people make better decisions.
+Although sex education programs that only promote abstinence are very prominent in American public schools, comprehensive sex education is known to be the most effective and is proven to have helped young people make better decisions.
 Sex education has many benefits as it educates students about the human anatomy and teaches the importance of having healthy relationships.
 Adequate sex education programs in public schools greatly benefit students and have the potential to reduce the high percentages of sexually transmitted diseases and unwanted pregnancies in America.

 Most adolescents in the United States receive some form of sex education at school at least once between grades 6 and 12; many schools begin addressing some topics as early as grades 4 or 5.
 Academic and other proponents of the National Sexuality Education Standards advocate that by the end of the fifth grade, students should be able to "Define sexual orientation as the romantic attraction of an individual to someone of the same gender or a different gender."
 However, what students learn varies widely, because curriculum decisions are so decentralized.
 Many states have laws governing what is taught in sex education classes or allowing parents to opt out.
 Some state laws leave curriculum decisions to individual school districts.